🏠 Home

 Other memory saving methods

-1. Activation recomputation: Ony save the activations that needs to be shared across works and recompute the other activtions during backward passes, introducing extra computational overhead but reducing memory cost.
+1. Activation recomputation: only save the activations that need to be shared across workers and recompute the other activations during backward passes, introducing extra computational overhead but reducing memory cost.

-2. Reduce mode size: mixed precision training, using quantizations, or parameter compressions.
+2. Reduce model size: mixed precision training, quantization, or parameter compression.

-3. Data encoding to compress the intermediate results after the forward passes and decode it back for back-propagation.
+3. Data encoding to compress the intermediate results after the forward passes and decode them back for back-propagation.

 Tensor parallelism